CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ## 💡 Purpose

-This workshop will deepen your understanding Git, a tool crucial for collaborative software development.
+This workshop will deepen your understanding of Git, a tool crucial for collaborative software development.
 By the end of this workshop, participants will:
 - Have hands-on experience in exploring GitHub repositories
 - Creating forks, cloning repositories, branching, and committing changes
 - Consolidate existing knowledge of Git
-- Develop your **mental model** of the working tree and the staging area
+- Develop their **mental model** of the working tree and the staging area
 - Learn to use basic Git CLI commands

 ## Setup